-In examining the nature, dynamics and processes of Kigezi's agrarian economy, Murindwa-Rutanga (1999) brings out how demographic increase, unequal access to resources and power were seen as increasingly resulting in unequal distribution and ownership of land, property, education and other social facilities.
-This process, tracing from mid 1950s gave rise to a continuous accumulation and concentration of these resources by fewer and fewer people.
-The passage of time, demographic changes, internal commercial dynamics within the agrarian economy, diminishing land limits to the annexable resources, public outcries and awareness, interventions to protect the environment and communal resources together with popular struggles have either singularly or combined set a limit to land acquisition and accumulation.
-This gave prominence and a monopoly to commoditisation of land and property.
+In examining the nature, dynamics and processes of Kigezi's agrarian economy, Murindwa-Rutanga (1999) brings out how demographic increase and unequal access to resources and power were seen as increasingly resulting in unequal distribution and ownership of land, property, education and other social facilities.
+This process, tracing from mid-1950s gave rise to a continuous accumulation and concentration of these resources by fewer and fewer people.
+The passage of time, demographic changes, internal commercial dynamics within the agrarian economy, diminishing land limits to the annexable resources, public outcries and awareness, interventions to protect the environment and communal resource together with popular struggles have, either singularly or combined, set a limit to land acquisition and accumulation.
+This has given prominence and a monopoly to commoditisation of land and property.

-The main land buyers include members of the business class, politicians, those employed by banks, awarding them fatty loans, tenders; government parastatals, and lucrative posts with opportunities of forgeries.

-embezzlement, corruption, bribery, requisition and outright stealing and sale of public property.
+The main land buyers include members of the business class, politicians, those employed by banks that extend to them fat loans; those in government parastatals and lucrative posts with opportunities for forgery, embezzlement, corruption, bribery, procurement, disposal and outright stealing and sale of public property.
 It is this money that is used to buy land in the agrarian setting.

 There has developed a practice over time by the land buyers and their agents to influence and control land transactions.
 They study the peasants and design strategies to buy their land.
-Through informers and agents, they identify the peasants with good land, analyse the problems confronting those peasants and then embark on juring them into selling the identified land.
+Through informers and agents, they identify the peasants with good land, analyse the problems confronting them and then embark on luring them into selling the identified land.
 They offer them attractive prices.
-The umpteen cases filed annually over land sales are indicative of how commoditisation of land is compounding the agrarian crisis.
-What comes out from these cases is the complexity of the deagrarianisation process that Kigezi is undergoing.
-Some show how poor peasants are ensured and lured into unplanned land sales and its futility, while others bring out the fraudulence and greed of some of these peasants in their efforts to defraud the land purchasers.
-We shall begin by examining one such a case to elucidate this phenomenon.
+The umpteen cases filed annually over land sales are indicative of how commoditisation of land is compounding the agrarian crisis.19